kaimagpie/my_security_note_ransomware_2014/README.md

 ## REMEDY REPORT  Delete the malware infected account

+Manually disconnect the network cable.

-Via a separate admin user account, I delete the infected account login.
+Login to a separate admin user account.
+From there delete the infected account login.

 Then set up the account again as a new user.
 On startup the desktop's background image still shows a CryptoLocker message.
 But this is just a plain image